-The Department of Finance at the Alfred Lerner College of Business and Economics at University of Delaware invites applications for tenure-track Assistant Professor position beginning in Fall 2022.
+The Department of Finance at the Alfred Lerner College of Business and Economics at University of Delaware invites applications for a tenure-track Assistant Professor position beginning in Fall 2022.
 Exceptional candidates from more senior ranks may be considered; evidence of publications in top finance journals will be required in such cases.

-JOB QUALIFICATIONS: Applicants should have a Ph.D. in finance or a related field, or expect to complete a Ph.D. by August 31, 2020, and should demonstrate the potential for outstanding achievement in research and teaching.
+JOB QUALIFICATIONS: Applicants should have a Ph.D. in finance or a related field, or expect to complete a Ph.D. by August 31, 2022, and should demonstrate the potential for outstanding achievement in research and teaching.
 Successful candidates will demonstrate the drive and vision to develop an innovative, cutting-edge, and internationally recognized research program.
 Candidates must be committed to excellence in teaching at the graduate and undergraduate levels.
-Teaching or research interest in FinTech is a plus.

 ABOUT THE DEPARTMENT: The Department of Finance currently has 18 full-time faculty members, including 13 tenured or tenure-track professors.
-The Department offers BS and MS degrees in Finance, and it also supports the Department of Economics' PhD program, the PhD program in Financial Services Analytics, and the College's MBA programs.
-All degree programs are fully accredited by the AACSB.
+The Department offers BS and MS degrees in Finance, and it also supports the PhD programs of the Department of Economics and the Institute for Financial Services Analytics, and the College's MBA programs.

 ABOUT THE COMMUNITY: The University is located in Newark, Delaware, a city that is unique for being a quiet, safe, and friendly college town of 30,000 residents but also part of the Greater Philadelphia Metropolitan Area.
 Newark is ideally located in the northeastern corridor.
 It is within commuting distance from Wilmington, DE, Philadelphia, PA, and Baltimore, MD, and is also about two hours from Washington, DC and New York City by car or train.
-The Delaware beaches, ranked first in the nation by the NRDC for having the cleanest water quality, are just 1.5 hours away.
+The Delaware beaches are just 1.5 hours away.

 Equal Employment Opportunity: The University of Delaware is an Equal Opportunity Employer which encourages applications from minority group members, women, individuals with a disability and veterans.
 The University's Notice of Non-Discrimination can be found at http://www.udel.edu/aboutus/legalnotices.html.
 Employment offers will be conditioned upon successful completion of a criminal background check.
 A conviction will not necessarily exclude you from employment.